The Seeking Balance Story

 A bit more about me

-When I’m not seeking balance at work, I’m creating, connecting, and jumping into the beauty of nature.
+When I’m not seeking balance at work, I’m mothering, creating, connecting, and admiring the beauty of nature.

-I’ve done things like stand-up comedy, walked the Spanish Camino trail and played my violin in festivals around the world.
+I’ve done things like stand-up comedy, walked the Spanish Camino trail and played my violin for fun in community festivals around the world.
+These days I live a quiet life on Wadawurrung Country with my husband and two sons.

-Music has created a pathway to profound and lasting friendships in my life.
+Music continues to create a pathway toward profound and lasting connections in my life.

-I am told that I am present, warm, engaging, loving and wise.
+I am told that I am present, warm, safe, loving and wise.

-My calling is to bring you one step closer to your sovereignty, your inner ‘Self’.
+My calling is to bring you one step closer to feeling at home in your body, with your inner ‘Self’.

-So you know a bit about me and why I created Seeking Balance.
+So you know a bit about me and why I created ROCK STEADY.

 Here’s the professional bio with all the serious stuff.